What Are Power Tools?

 Circular Saw Safety

-- Adjust blade depth correctly for material
+- Adjust the blade depth correctly for the material

 - Do not use dull, cracked, or warped saw blades